Lindharden/DevOps/docs/lecture07_software_quality.md

 [CodeQL](https://codeql.github.com/) - for flagging vulnerabilities across the codebase.
 Defined in [codeql.yml](https://github.com/Lindharden/DevOps/blob/main/.github/workflows/codeql.yml).

 [Snyk](https://snyk.io/) - for finding and fixing vulnerabilities in our dependencies.
-Defined in [snyk-security.yml](https://github.com/Lindharden/DevOps/blob/main/.github/workflows/snyk-security.yml).
+Snyk is integrated with Github through their webapp and runs automatically on every push to the repository.

 ## Add Maintainability and Technical Debt estimation tools to your projects
 We added [Sonarqube](https://www.sonarsource.com/products/sonarcloud/) and [Code Climate](https://codeclimate.com/) to our application.
 These tools will create comments on our pull-requests, detailing any potential problems with the committed code.
 Additionally we can visit the websites to view detailed statistics and improvements which are proposed to our code.